department-of-veterans-affairs/vets.gov-content-style-guide/site-navigation.md

 Text for the top nav should be sentence capped.

 ## Linking Conventions
-Use both embedded links and links set apart from text as is appropriate for each page.
+Opt for links set apart from text rather than embedded links.
 When possible, place links outside running text, either at the end of a paragraph or on a separate line following the paragraph.
 However, it is ok to embed links when we want to encourage the user to browse to find a link to a deeper page.
+PL stresses clarity in general and the use of calls to action specifically to enhance clarity.
+With embedded links, it can sometimes be fuzzy what one would be linking to.
+With links that are clear calls to action, it tells the user exactly what they're going to do when they click the link.

 - Use descriptive and actionable words and phrases that tell users where the link will take them.
 Don’t use the following non-informative, general link phrases:
   - Click here